 Visual Studio 2017 version 15.0 Release Notes

-We’d love to hear from you!
-For issues, let us know via the Report a Problem option in the upper right-hand corner of either the installer or the Visual Studio IDE itself.
+We would love to hear from you!
+For issues, let us know through the Report a Problem option in the upper right-hand corner of either the installer or the Visual Studio IDE itself.
 The icon is located in the upper right-hand corner.
 You can track your issues in the Visual Studio Developer Community, where you can ask questions and find answers.
 You can also make a product suggestion through UserVoice or get free installation help through our Live Chat support.

 - May 31, 2018 - Visual Studio 2017 version 15.0 (26228.37)

 - April 26, 2018 - Visual Studio 2017 version 15.0 (26228.31)

 - April 10, 2018 - Visual Studio 2017 version 15.0 (26228.30)

 - March 13, 2018 - Visual Studio 2017 version 15.0 (26228.29)

 - February 21, 2018 - Visual Studio 2017 version 15.0 (26228.26)

 - February 2, 2018 - Visual Studio 2017 version 15.0 (26228.23)